sparkflows/fire-tools/rest-api-scripts/README.md

 `python get_run_id_by_activity_id.py http://localhost:8080 cacaksncaskjuuonn777-cdck --activityId 1234`

 The above command prints the **run_id** associated to the **activityId** passed as the input parameter for the python script.

+## Export and Import multiple projects from one environment to another

+**Script Name**: `export-import-projects.py`

+This script exports the specified projects from one enviroment and then imports those projects to another environment.

+**Command**:

+`python export-import-projects.py`

+**Arguments to be Updated within the Python Script**:

+`SOURCE_HOST` : The Source URL in the format http://host_ip:port where Sparkflows is running from where the projects are to be **exported**.

+`SOURCE_TOKEN` : The access token generated from the Administrative tab of Sparkflows for the Source host.

+`SOURCE_PROJECT_IDS` : The project ids that are to be exported from the source host.

+`TARGET_HOST` : The Target URL in the format http://host_ip:port where Sparkflows is running where the exported projects are to be **imported**.

+`TARGET_TOKEN` : The access token generated from the Administrative tab of Sparkflows for the Target host.